amomen9/SQLServer-DBA-Tools/README.md

 <dd>
   The new version has become revolutionary and includes many new features!
 It has been tested in real environment to meet many needs.
   This script executes external tsql file(s) using sqlcmd and xp_cmdshell.
-As ":r" is only available in SSMS and it requires turning the
-  SQLCMD mode on, it can execute external tsql files without SSMS.
-It can also run all the tsql files contained within a folder and its subdirectories.
+It can run all the tsql files contained within a folder and its subdirectories.
 Because the scripts are to be executed by SQLCMD, you can also use SQLCMD commands like the one noted or ":connect" in
 	your scripts as well.
 Sample sp execution statement is as follows:
 </dd>